-Since no one wants to eat hot dogs for breakfast, lunch, and dinner, this is where you need to get a little creative.
+Since no one wants to eat nothing but hot dogs for breakfast, lunch, and dinner, this is where you need to get a little creative.
 Every campsite is different—some are for beachgoers, others for hiking connoisseurs, and some for adventurous families.
 Below, we’ve chosen the top eats we’d specifically bring to each of our favorite camping destinations.
 Scroll through for the ultimate food to eat at any kind of camping site.

 CRATER LAKE, OREGON

 Crater Lake in Southern Oregon—deemed the deepest lake in America—is more than just a little impressive.
 Its rich blue waters are almost comparable to those on the Amalfi Coast (yes, we just said that), but it’s the crater caused by a collapsed volcano that’s the sight to see here… and pretty much why everyone flocks to these campgrounds.
 (Although, also be sure to take in field after field of gorgeous marigolds in the summer.)

 What to pack: Even if you visit in June, the park’s elevation means the temps can drop pretty quickly, so pack a dried lentil-and-barley soup mix.
 All you need is some water, olive oil, and a pot to cook up a hearty batch in an hour.